Information for Visitors

 How much will it cost?

-Although in healthier times we used to pass around bags to collect money, during what is often called the “offertory” hymn, we now do things differently.
-Offerings can be made electronically via contactless payment, or even on-line: see our Finances page for more details.
+We no longer pass around bags to collect money, during what is often called the “offertory” hymn.
+Offerings can be made electronically via contactless payment (the machine is in the Annexe), or even on-line: see our Donations page for more details.
 If you are able to contribute, and wish to do so, then by all means make a contribution.
 But do not feel that you must put money into the collection if you cannot afford to, or even if you do not want to.

 Now comes the preparation for the communion.
 There is quite a build-up to this, including everyone saying the Lord’s Prayer together.
-It culminates in the distribution of bread (but not currently wine, for safety reasons) to those members of the congregation that take it — but not everyone will.
+It culminates in the distribution of bread and wine to those members of the congregation that take it — but not everyone will.
 As Saint Augustine’s is a part of the Church of England, all Christians of other denominations who normally receive communion in their own church are welcome to do so here, too.
 If you do not usually receive communion you have two options: some people will remain sitting when others file up towards the altar rail, whilst others will come up to the altar rail for a blessing — they may carry their service booklet in their hands, to help the celebrant recognise what they have come for.

 If you talk with the person who led the service after it has finished, she or he will normally be very happy to help you learn more about Jesus, so that you will in time be able to join in the communion — though it is possible, if we have a guest celebrant, that he or she may have another urgent commitment elsewhere after finishing at St Augustine’s.